dwp/govuk-casa/docs/migration-guides/MIGRATION_7.x-8.x.md

 Up to v7, CASA provided a custom mechanism to show/hide elements when a radio button is selected.
 If any of your markup contains the `data-target` attribute, then you are most likely using this feature.

-This has been removed in v8 in favour of using the GOVUK Design System's [method of condtionally revealing content](https://design-system.service.gov.uk/components/radios/#conditionally-revealing-a-related-question).
+This has been removed in v8 in favour of using the GOVUK Design System's [method of conditionally revealing content](https://design-system.service.gov.uk/components/radios/#conditionally-revealing-a-related-question).
 You will need to alter your markup to match this component's requirements.

 ## Skippable waypoints